EdwardBock/wp/README.md

 )[0];
 ```

-or even easier with the wrapper function.
+or even simpler with the wrapper function.

 ```typescript
 import {getOption} from '@public-function/wp';